How to Start a Private Practice as a Therapist in New Jersey

 Confirm Your NJ License (Or Get Help Obtaining One)

 Verify your license is active and unrestricted with the New Jersey Division of Consumer Affairs (DCA).
-You must hold a full independent license — LPC, LCSW, or LMFT — to operate a solo private practice.
+You must hold a full independent license — LPC, LCSW, or LMFT — to operate a solo private practice and properly bill insurance.

-Key Point: If you are a Licensed Associate Counselor (LAC), you cannot practice independently.
-You must complete 4,500 supervised hours first.
+If you are a Licensed Associate Counselor (LAC), you cannot practice independently.
+You must complete your hours under a board-approved supervisor first.

 Need a New Jersey License?

-Whether you’re applying for initial licensure, transferring from another state via endorsement, or navigating the LAC-to-LPC pathway, our credentialing team handles the paperwork and state board communications for you.
+Whether you’re applying for initial licensure, transferring from another state via endorsement, or navigating the LAC-to-LPC pathway, we can handle the paperwork and DCA board communications for you.

 → Ask About Our Licensure Assistance Programs